About credit scores

 Our credit data is retrieved and stored by illion.
 All data is secured via best-in-market security systems.
 It’s encrypted at rest and in transport.
 We’re super vigilant about security and authentication – we know you take it seriously, and we do too.

-No. When you log into Credit Simple you’re asked to identify yourself through information not everyone would know, e.g. a series of questions that only you will know the answers to, such as past addresses and your driver’s licence number.
+No. When you log into Credit Simple you’re asked to identify yourself through information not everyone would know, e.g. a series of questions that only you will know the answers to, and your driver’s licence number.

 This is called identity theft, and it’s illegal.
-In order to see someone’s credit score, you would need key information such as full name, date of birth, current and previous addresses, plus you’ll need to have access to their ID.
+In order to see someone’s credit score, you would need key information such as full name, date of birth and current address, plus you’ll need to have access to their ID.
 If you have that information about someone, that person is probably your partner or a family member.
 Remember that it’s best to keep your ID secure, as identity theft is a very real risk.

 No, we’re not allowed to, and we like you, so we wouldn’t do that to you anyway.
 Under the Privacy Act, your personal information cannot be used for marketing goods or services to you without your authorisation.